 Latest Post: May It Be Evident to Everyone

 Cradle Catholic.
 Active in the pro-life movement since 1973.
 Father of three and happily married for 30 years.
 Small town lawyer.
 President of the board of directors of the local crisis pregnancy center.
 Easily amused as demonstrated by the fact that he blogs for amusement.

 Former sailor and technician, current geek, "three prong" conservative, mother and practicing Catholic.
 Happily married to TrueBlue.
 Ranch raised in rural Washington, currently settled in the Seattle Blob.

-Latest Post: Conspiracies & Catholicism: Magic
+Latest Post: Conspiracies & Catholicism: The Inquisition